Graham Weatherspoon, retired detective with the New York Police Department and spokesperson for 100 Blacks in Law Enforcement Who Care.

 This is a rush transcript.
 Copy may not be in its final form.

-Michael Oliver, who fired thirty-one of the shots, and Gescard Isnora, who fired eleven, face the felony manslaughter charges.
+Michael Oliver, who fired 31 of the shots, and Gescard Isnora, who fired 11, face the felony manslaughter charges.
 Marc Cooper, who fired four shots, faces the misdemeanor endangerment charge.
 Cooper and Isnora are black.
 Oliver is white.

 We’re now joined in studio by Graham Weatherspoon, a retired detective with the New York Police Department and a spokesperson for 100 Blacks in Law Enforcement Who Care.
 We welcome you to Democracy Now!